markpijnenburg/project/PROCESS.md

 Partly implemented the linking of the donut chart when changing the year/clicking a country on the map.
 Donut is updated but not the legend.
 Decided for updating to use a global variable storing the necessary parts of the visualizations.
 Made an start implementing an updatable legend.

 ### Wednesday
-Made the legend from the donut chart updatable.
+Made the legend from the donut chart update-able.
 When changing the year from the drop down menu, or when clicking a country, the donut chart including the legend is updated accordingly.
 Tried to make a start with the next visualization, a stacked bar chart.
 I then found out that my dataset nesting was not easy to use for this purpose.
 End of the day I was busy in Python trying to fix a usable JSON file.

 ### Thursday
 Continued all day with Python to parse my original JSON file.
 This was not easy.
 At a given moment I skipped parsing the dataset for the stacked bar chart and went on with the dataset for the last visualization, a bubble chart.
 This dataset was created more easily because there is not that much of nesting/complexity present.
 End of the day my bubble chart JSON was ready and my stacked bar chart almost.